recotoolsbenchmarks/Gen2Delphes/README.md

 tail -f submit.log ## watch and see
 ```

+**Note:** in Github this script is configured to submit a test of 2 jobs.
+Comment out the test job line to run for real.

 **How do I choose whether to use CERN or FNAL as an argument?** You need to know/decide where the output files should be stored.
 Typically for Snowmass2021 this argument should be `FNAL`.
 If you wish to send some samples to CERN and others to FNAL, edit `listFiles.py` to only contain samples destined for the same storage site.
 Run the submitter once for `FNAL` and once for `CERN`. **Leave the first argument as FNAL** so that settings are correct for FNAL condor.

 ## Installation and running on CERN lxplus: